unibas-gravis/scalismo-tutorial/docs/tutorials/tutorial7.md

 val scalarValuedGaussianKernel : PDKernel[_3D]= GaussianKernel(sigma = 100.0)
 ```

-Further, the class ```DiagonalKernel```allows us to turn any scalar-valued kernel into a matrix-valued kernel by specifying for
+Further, the class ```DiagonalKernel```allows us to turn any scalar-valued kernel into a matrix-valued kernel,
-each dimension of the output-space a kernel and assuming them to be independent.
+by specifying for each dimension of the output-space a kernel and assuming them to be independent.
 To obtain the same kernel as defined above, we can write:

 ```scala
 val matrixValuedGaussianKernel = DiagonalKernel(scalarValuedGaussianKernel, scalarValuedGaussianKernel, scalarValuedGaussianKernel)